 Of course, you know what came next.
 Dedicated word processors, released by companies like Wang Laboratories, again sped up people’s ability to create documents.
 And word processors were followed by 1977’s Apple and 1981’s IBM PC releases, which further democratized publishing.
 PCs also dramatically lowered the cost of the tools because where dedicated word processors had cost upwards of $10,000, a personal computer and software could be had for less than $1,000.

-Today, of course, word processing software is so ubiquitous that it comes on your desktop computer, laptop, tablet, and even your smartphone.
+Today, of course, word processing software is so ubiquitous that it comes free on your desktop computer, laptop, tablet, and even your smartphone.
 And thanks to spell check and autocorrect (first released in the early ‘90s) publishing has become even easier and more accurate.

-According to the definition of evolution, the development of publishing technology – specifically the 580 years from Gutenberg's invention to the software I'm this post on in 2019 – would be superfast.
+According to the definition of evolution, the development of publishing technology – specifically the 580 years from Gutenberg’s invention to the software I’m writing this post on in 2019 – would be superfast.
 And the 48-year development of word processing software itself – from Wang Labs to Microsoft Word – would be even faster.

 Based on this unprecedented rate of innovation, is it any wonder we have such challenges keeping up with change?

-Is it any wonder that we keep investing our time and money in technology while we wonder when we'll see the ?
+Is it any wonder that we keep investing our time and money in technology while we wonder when we’ll see the ROI?
 Simply put, is it any wonder that we feel underserved and overwhelmed by all the technology that constantly demand our attention?

 Now look at it this way: Many of the published works that changed our world – the Old and New Testaments, the Koran, the Magna Carta, Plato‘s Republic – were written long before Gutenberg ever set foot in a Medieval print shop.

-And scores of influential publications, including the works of and Chaucer, Luther's 95 Theses, Paine's The Rights of Man, Machiavelli's The Prince, The Declaration of Independence, and The Treaty of Versailles, were all written in longhand.
+And scores of influential publications, including the works of Shakespeare and Chaucer, Luther’s 95 Theses, Paine’s The Rights of Man, Machiavelli’s The Prince, The Declaration of Independence, and The Treaty of Versailles, were all written in longhand.
 Why?
 Because typewriters and word processors were still years away from being invented.

-All of this suggests that as dynamically important as technology is, and as inevitable as evolutionary change is as well, the real key to both an influential and outcome is something we've had with us all along: The ability to tell intelligent, insightful, and impactful stories.
-According to Yuval Noah Harari's Sapiens, our species' evolutionary success is based not on our ability to harness technology but on our ability to create and tell powerful and collaborative myths and stories.
+All of this suggests that as dynamically important as technology is, and as inevitable as evolutionary change is as well, the real key to both an influential and successful outcome is something we’ve had with us all along: The ability to tell intelligent, insightful, and impactful stories.
+According to Yuval Noah Harari’s Sapiens, our species’ evolutionary success is based not on our ability to harness technology but on our unique ability to create and tell powerful and collaborative myths and stories.

-A thoughtful look at will uncover the same realization.
-The powerful stories you've created, and your employees' and customer's ability to tell and retell those stories on your behalf, holds the key to your brand value and your success.
+A thoughtful look at your brand will uncover the same realization.
+The powerful stories you’ve created, and your employees’ and customer’s ability to tell and retell those stories on your behalf, holds the key to your brand value and your success.
 Regardless of what technology you use to distribute your stories.